 Enhanced podcasts combine videos or pictures and sound, ending up as MP4 video files online that you can share on YouTube.
 What’s neat about these is that you can publish them as videos and/or audio-only versions sans pictures.
 Combine PowerPoint and Office Mix to make these, or use simple video editing tools like WeVideo, Shotcut, or Techsmith’s Camtasia to record content.
 You can also use Google Slides and Screencastify.
 If you like working with video, then this may be the way to go for the future.
 A nice alternative is Microsoft Sway for podcasting.

 Listen to Podcasts

 Want to publish in a magazine?
 Read every issue to get a feel for what they publish.
 Do the same for podcasting.
-One way to listen to many podcasts involves getting apps like Overcast (my all-time favorite app on iOS) and Stitcher to listen to audio casts.
+One way to listen to many podcasts involves getting apps like Overcast (my all-time favorite app on iOS).

 Some Tips To Keep in Mind